 After reading the essay by Diane Vera titled “How can we effectively discourage neo-Nazism in the Satanist scene?”
 I wanted to respond to her essay in agreement and give my own views on neo-Nazism in Satanism.
 Please read her essay first, and then come back here for my commentary…

 In this essay Diane gets to the issue of freedom of thought vs. discouragement of Neo-Nazism.
 I am in agreement with her statement that others have the rights to whatever they want to believe. but, when these beliefs become a public menace, and when religious beliefs are used for a political agenda, it makes me question why they should have rights to hurt others under freedom of speech with what they say and do.

 I am in agreement with this statement above.
-The few Satanists that I have seen that are involved with a political agenda are extremists. they do not care about the advancement of satanism or of the self. they want to wallow in hatred for humanity, an opposite view to those that see the human body as sacred, and for those who see Satan as god of this entire earth and all that is in it.
-There are devils and dark gods all over this world..
+The few Satanists that I have seen that are involved with a political agenda are extremists.
+They do not care about the advancement of Satanism or of the self.
+They want to wallow in hatred for humanity, an opposite view to those that see the human body as sacred, and for those who see Satan as god of this entire earth and all that is in it.

 Vera makes a very good point in her statement about neo-Nazism in Satanism causing alienation.
 Neo-Nazism is by its own nature a method of alienation.
 Satanism has been around for more than thirty years and it is becoming more socially accepted in different areas of paganism and alternative belief systems.

 To accept the hatred-filled beliefs of neo-Nazism into Satanism is to deny our chance of expression – essentially its bad for Satanists who have had a hard enough time dealing with lies, accusations of the Satanic panic, created falsehoods, and now *racism*?